 Wilson's Warbler (Cardellina pusilla)

-In early September I encountered a flock of at least ten yellow warblers, some with black caps, in a patch of seepwillow.
-Perhaps they were there for the seepwillow seeds, but I didn't see any of them eating.
-Instead they kept flitting about, always moving away from me.
-With such constant motion, they were tricky birds to photograph.
-Wilson's warblers spend the summer in Canada or in the far corner of the Pacific Northwest; they spend the winter Mexico and Central America.
-We get to see them in Albuquerque as they pass through on their way north or south.
+Wilson's warblers spend the summer in Canada or in the far corner of the Pacific Northwest; they spend the winter in Mexico or Central America.
+We get to see them in New Mexico only as they pass through on their way north or south.

 MacGillivray's Warbler (Geothlypis tolmiei)